publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptI/ch8/schI/m__us_usc_t10_s196.md

     (e)  __Certification of Budgets__  __.—__

-        (1) The Secretary of Defense, acting through the Under Secretary of Defense (Comptroller), shall require that the Secretary of each military department and the head of each Defense Agency with test and evaluation responsibilities transmit such Secretary’s or Defense Agency head’s proposed budget for test and evaluation activities for a fiscal year to the Director of the Center for review under paragraph (2) before submitting such proposed budget to the Under Secretary of Defense (Comptroller).
+        (1) The Secretary of Defense, acting through the Under Secretary of Defense (Comptroller), shall require that the Secretary of each military department and the head of each Defense Agency with test and evaluation responsibilities transmit such Secretary’s or Defense Agency head’s proposed budget for test and evaluation activities for a fiscal year and for the period covered by the future-years defense program submitted to Congress under [section 221 of this title][/us/usc/t10/s221] for that fiscal year to the Director of the Center for review under paragraph (2) before submitting such proposed budget to the Under Secretary of Defense (Comptroller).

         (2)